eswlab/orphan-prediction/README.md

 Note: depending on how much data you find, this can take a lot of time as well as resources (disk usage).
 Use caution and narrow down to only most interesting datasets, if you can.
 Also, note that the max size of the SRA is set to 100Gb in this script.
 If you have a SRA greater than 100Gb, please edit the script to allow those files to download.

-Download the CDS sequences for your organism, if available. **If you don't have one, you can skip this step (move to BRAKER step) and use the subset of SRRs for the predictions**.
+Download the CDS sequences for your organism, if available. **If you don't have one, you can skip this step and use the subset of SRRs for the predictions**.

 ```
 #CDS